unicef-drp/GeoSight-OS-Documentation/src/user/guide/creating-projects.md

 #context_id: 1234
 ---
 # Creating a Project
-The project helps to display context and indicators layers have tools and widgets for performing data analysis on country/regional levels.
+The Project is an interactive, map-based dashboard designed to visualize and analyze spatial data.
+It enables users to display multiple contextual and indicator layers, apply filters to indicator datasets, and use a range of analytical tools such as zonal analysis and overlays.
+Indicator data can also be summarized and presented through interactive widgets.

+A Project can be configured by following these steps:

-1. Navigate to the project section under the admin panel.
+1. Navigate to the Project section under the admin panel.

-2. Select “Add New Project”
+2. Click Create New Project

 ## General Tab
+1. Provide the Name of the Project

+2. Select Project Category (create new one if needed)

-3. Complete the General tab.
+3. Adjust the Project URL (if needed)

+### General Settings for Indicator Data
+If a Project is intended for visualizing indicator data (layers), configure the following settings:

+4. Select a Geospatial Reference Dataset

     a.
-Select a reference dataset

-        i.
-This must align with the reference dataset for your indicators (this is the vector layer from GeoRepo).
+Choose the geospatial reference dataset that will be used to visualize indicator data.
+Depending on the plugins installed in your GeoSight instance, you can select either a **Local** or **Remote (GeoRepo)** repository of reference layers.

+    Leave this field empty (or clear the selection using the **X** icon) if the map will only use contextual layers.

     b.
-Enter a name
+Select the Repository Type
+    Open the **View** dropdown and choose the type of reference dataset:
+    - **Local**
+    - **Remote (GeoRepo)**

     c.
-Define available levels

-        i.
-This allows users to control what administrative levels can be used.
-This can limit the display of empty datasets and allow the management of datasets across different scales.
+Select the View
+    - For a **Local** repository, select the required **View** (reference dataset).
+    - For a **Remote (GeoRepo)** repository:
+        1. Select the main **Dataset**
+        2. Then select the appropriate **View**

+5. Define the Default Level
+    Specify the administrative level at which the dashboard will open by default.
+Examples typically include:
+    - **Level 0** — Country / Territory
+    - **Level 1** — Province / Governorate / State
+    - **Level 2+** — Lower administrative levels such as Districts, Subdistricts, etc.

+6. Define Available Levels

+Enable or disable specific administrative levels as needed.
+For example, you may want to create a web map that only supports a single admin level (e.g. country level).

+This setting allows you to:
+- Control which administrative levels are available to users
+- Reduce the display of empty datasets
+- Manage datasets across different geographic scales more effectively

+Note that this setting can be overwritten for each Indicator Layer.

+7. Select the Mapping Method

+The mapping method defines how indicator data is joined with the reference layer.

+    GeoRepo generates a new Ucode for every new version of an administrative unit.
+For example:
+    - `AGO_V1` = Angola boundary, version 1
+    - `AGO_V2` = Angola boundary, version 2

+    If indicator data references `AGO_V1`, it will not display on a reference layer using `AGO_V2`, because the Ucodes differ.

+    However, if both versions represent the same geographic entity and share similar geometry, they will also share the same **Concept UUID**.
+In this case, legacy data referencing `AGO_V1` can still be mapped to `AGO_V2` boundaries when using the **Concept UUID** mapping method.

+    a.
+Latest Ucode
+    This option joins indicator data with geographic boundaries using the **Ucode** field.

+    b.
+Concept UUID
+    This option joins indicator data with geographic boundaries using the **Concept UUID** field.

+### Other General Settings

+8. Define the Map Extent

-    d.
-Define the extent
+Define the initial map extent displayed when the Project opens.

-        i.
-Extent- T view you would like the dashboard to open on.
+You can configure the extent in one of the following ways:

+    a.
+Enter Coordinates Manually
-        ii.
-Enter the latitude and longitude for the corners of the extent OR
+    Provide the latitude and longitude coordinates for the corners of the extent.

+    b.
+Draw a Polygon
-4. Draw a polygon by selecting the pentagon in the top right corner.
+    Use the polygon drawing tool by selecting the **pentagon icon** in the top-right corner of the map interface.

 ![Determining an extent by drawing the coverage box](image.png)